falsechicken/AntiCombatLog/README.md

 <CombatLogGracePeriod>15</CombatLogGracePeriod> - How many seconds after getting hit do you have to wait to not be considered combat logging.

 <WarningMessageColor>red</WarningMessageColor> - The color of all the messages the plug-in prints.

+<ShowCombatLogMessagesToGlobalChat>true</ShowCombatLogMessagesToGlobalChat> - Tell all players on the server about the combat logger.
 ```

 -- LIMITATIONS --